Summer Landscape Pests

 Keep reading for common landscape pests and issues we are seeing right now as well as control methods:

-They are present and feeding right now, making it the perfect time to treat.
-Please read our full blog post on bagworms here, including why waiting to treat is a bad idea.
+It’s a great time to start looking for this summer pest because timing is key in controlling it!
+Read our full blog post on bagworms here, including why waiting to treat is a bad idea.
 Last year, we saw bagworms on unusual host plants such as camellias so check landscapes carefully and thoroughly.
 More common hosts include conifers such as juniper, arborvitae, cypress, pine, and cedar.
 Products containing one of the following active ingredients will control this pest: spinosad (Ferti-Lome Natural Guard Spinosad), bacillius thuringiensis (Ferti-Lome Natural Guard Caterpillar Killer Spray with Bt), acephate (Bonide Systemic Insect Control), permethrin (Hi-Yield 38 Plus).

 We have a whole post on these; here is a link to it.
 The image at the top of this post is of a Japanese Beetle; be on the look out.
 They can do a tremendous amount of damage in a short time; and when they find a tasty plant, they communicate it to friends and they quickly join the feast!